pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 ~/Desktop/BLAST+/bin/makeblastdb -in ~/Desktop/BLAST+/Input/newt.Trinity.fasta -dbtype nucl -parse_seqids -out ~/Desktop/BLAST+/Database/newt_transcriptome
 ```

 Again, what is this code doing?
-In the first line, we give the path to the executable file 'makeblastdb' in the bin directory. '-in' is a flag that represents input file. '-dbtype' is a flag that tells the program if your FASTA data is nucleotide or amino acid data. '-out' tells the program where to save your new database and what to call it.
+In the first line, we give the path to the executable file `makeblastdb` in the bin directory. `-in` is a flag that represents input file. `-dbtype` is a flag that tells the program if your FASTA data are nucleotide or amino acid data. `-out` tells the program where to save your new database and what to call it.

 ***
 ### Running a BLAST search